Periodontal disease: Other

 Most alternative "at-home" gum disease treatments involve injecting antimicrobial solutions, such as hydrogen peroxide, into periodontal pockets via slender applicators or oral irrigators.
-This process disrupts anaerobic micro-organism colonies and is effective at reducing infections and inflammation when used daily.
+This process disrupts anaerobic microorganism colonies and is effective at reducing infections and inflammation when used daily.
 A number of other products, functionally equivalent to hydrogen peroxide, are commercially available, but at substantially higher cost.
 However, such treatments do not address calculus formations, and so are short-lived, as anaerobic microbial colonies quickly regenerate in and around calculus.

 Doxycycline may be given alongside the primary therapy of scaling (see § initial therapy).
 Doxycycline has been shown to improve indicators of disease progression (namely probing depth and attachment level).
 Its mechanism of action involves inhibition of matrix metalloproteinases (such as collagenase), which degrade the teeth's supporting tissues (periodontium) under inflammatory conditions.
 To avoid killing beneficial oral microbes, only small doses of doxycycline (20 mg) are used.

 Phage therapy may be a new therapeutic alternative.